Get Quote

 Not every syringe blister uses Tyvek®.
 For non-sterile prefilled syringe presentations — or where gamma sterilization replaces ETO — aluminum foil lidding (20–25 μm hard-temper aluminum with heat-seal lacquer) is frequently specified.
 Aluminum lidding provides superior moisture and oxygen barrier versus Tyvek®, but it is not breathable and therefore cannot be used with ETO sterilization cycles that require gas exchange through the lidding layer.

 This is the decision tree I use when a client asks which lidding to specify: sterilization method first, barrier requirement second, opening ergonomics third.
 In that order.
 Every time.
+The key to lidding selection within syringe blister pack materials is matching the lidding chemistry to the sterilization cycle — not the other way around.

 🧑🔧 Forester’s Insight — 20 Years in the Field

-I won’t tell you the material selection decision is simple.
+I won’t tell you the syringe blister pack materials selection decision is simple.
 It involves your API stability profile, your sterilization method, your target market regulatory pathway, your lidding opening ergonomics requirement, and sometimes your relationship with the regulatory reviewer in the country where the dossier is submitted.
 In 2022 I spent 40 minutes on a call with a QA director in Casablanca trying to explain why the WVTR data on a PVC/PVDC laminate — submitted as “adequate barrier” — did not meet the Zone IVb threshold the MFPPC reviewer had flagged.
 The product was destined for Mali and Senegal.
 The spec had been written by someone who pulled a European reference and assumed it transferred.
 It didn’t.
 Eight months later, the dossier came back approved — with cold-form Alu-Alu specified.
 I’m still not sure the lesson landed with the procurement team.

 Before specifying any forming material, lock down three numbers: your API’s critical WVTR threshold, your sterilization method (ETO, gamma, or aseptic fill), and your target market’s ICH climatic zone.
 Then work backwards to the material and machine spec.
 At HIJ, our syringe blister packing machines are engineered around your validated material stack from day one — so the forming station, tooling geometry, and sealing parameters are matched to your specific film construction, not a generic default.